A Generalized Hosmer-Lemeshow Goodness-of-Fit Test for a Family of Generalized Linear Models: Introduction

 \cite{hosmer1980goodness} constructed a global GOF test for the logistic regression model, the Hosmer-Lemeshow (HL) test, which applies a Pearson test statistic to differences of observed and expected event counts from data grouped based on the ordered fitted values from the model.
 As a result, their test is very easy to interpret and is extremely popular, particularly in medical applications.
 Due to the simplicity of the test, it is tempting to apply it to other GLMs.
 However, as simulation results in Section \ref{sec:sim_results_application} suggest, direct application of the HL test to GLMs with many parameters and a non-binomial response results in a distribution of the test statistic that is not adequately represented by a chi-squared distribution in finite samples, thereby adversely affecting the type 1 error rate and power of the test.

-A considerable number of the global GOF tests available for GLMs with a non-binomial or non-normal response (or other regression models beyond GLMs) require kernel bandwidth selection---for example, the tests of \cite{cheng1994testing} and \cite{stute2002model}.
-However, \cite{gonzalez2013updated} mention that the selection of the bandwidth is ``a broadly studied problem in regression estimation but with serious gaps for testing problems''.
-Also, the introduction of continuous covariates in a GLM model can render certain basic tests, such as the Pearson chi-squared test, invalid, due to theoretical issues that arise \citep[see][]{pulkstenis2002two}.
+A considerable number of the global GOF tests available for GLMs with a non-binomial or non-normal response (or other regression models beyond GLMs) involve kernel density estimation or some other form of smoothing---for example, the test of \cite{cheng1994testing}.
+However, \cite{gonzalez2013updated} mention that the selection of the smoothing parameter used in some tests is ``a broadly studied problem in regression estimation but with serious gaps for testing problems''.
+Also, the introduction of continuous covariates in a GLM model can render certain basic tests, such as the Pearson chi-squared test, invalid, due to issues that arise \citep[see][]{pulkstenis2002two}.
 In this paper, we address these issues and develop an omnibus GOF test for many GLMs that is both easy to compute and adaptable to many types of covariates.
 Specifically, we derive a modification to the HL test statistic that allows it to be generalized to a wide variety of GLMs.
 The modification is based on application of theory developed by \cite{stute2002model}, who work in a very general framework.
 We show that the test statistic has an asymptotic chi-squared distribution for many GLMs in the exponential dispersion family, adding to the appealing simplicity of the test.

 We begin Section \ref{sec:bg_notation} with an overview of previously developed global GOF tests.
 Section \ref{sec:methods} provides a more detailed description of certain existing global GOF tests, along with our new test.
 The design for our simulation study comparing these tests is laid out in Section \ref{sec:sim_design}, and the results are provided in Section \ref{sec:sim_results_application}.
 An application to a dataset is also performed in Section \ref{sec:sim_results_application}.
 We find that our test provides competitive or comparable power in various simulation settings, is computationally efficient, and avoids the use of kernel-based estimators.
 Finally, we discuss the results and potential future work in Section \ref{sec:discussion}.
 The proofs of several results are provided in the supplementary material.